 This is one of those problems that really do have a low entry and high ceiling.
 There will likely be a wide range of solution methods, but this problem engages adult basic education students and HSE-level students alike.

 In the future, I will definitely make more manipulatives available for students, especially things like colored pencils, chess pieces, graph paper, and square inch tiles.

-- This lesson plan comes from the NCTM Illuminations website.
+- Here’s a lesson plan from the NCTM Illuminations website.
 It includes a student handout with a table similar to the one Sofia developed, asks students to generate some data and then to make a generalization about a group with n people shaking hands.
 This lesson focuses on the algebra solution methods to this problem.